Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

 > ⚠ Note engine262 [provides a host definition of `print` and `console`](https://github.com/engine262/engine262.github.io/blob/bcec156ef1c1d1a223bfcb6133e2cad5c0c90588/src/worker.js#L58-L98), which are not in the language.

-Another way is to ask yourself, does it related to IO?
+Another way is to ask yourself, is it related to IO?
 If the answer is yes, it is a host defined global.

 ## But I need it!